soanvig/mm-jsr/CONTRIBUTING.md

 ## Creating new modules

 As JSR is almost entirely modular, it is easy to add new modules!
 As described in [architecture.drawio](./architecture.drawio)
-JSR uses two types of plugins: *extensions* and *modules*.
-As for now, user cannot add custom *extensions* via API, but can add custom *modules*.

-Modules are classes, that implements `Module` interface, and their responsibility is to render state - usually by applying HTML changes.
+Modules are classes, that implements `Module` interface (all methods are optional), and their responsibility is usually to render state - usually by applying HTML changes.
 They can apply event listeners, and publish changes back to state.

+Also, they are able to manipulate state with `.update()` method.
+Update method is supposed to update state, and return new version of it.
+This is powerful method for adding custom behavior, like customized uneven steps (e.g. for logarithmic scale).

 See some modules that already are in application for inspiration, how to write them.
 This is really simple API.